-The APHA describes the species as a significant threat to potato crops.
-Adults and larvae feed on the foliage of potato and other plants in the nightshade family and can completely strip them of their leaves if left uncontrolled.
+The pest is a major threat to potato crops as the adults and larvae feed on the foliage of potato and other plants in the nightshade family and can completely strip them of their leaves if left uncontrolled.

 Identification